 Style icons who make the most of their pins

 These ladies have never-ending legs and know how to make the most of them.
-Even if they’re not necessarily femmes fatales, they exude sex
+Even if they’re not necessarily femmes fatales, they exude sex appeal and class.

 The beautiful Californian keeps her legs in shape by surfing and wearing vertigo-inducing heels.
 The result is a pair of stunning, toned and tapered legs that Cameron puts on display whenever she can.